PedroCristo/README-TEST/README.md

 - To provide users with a visually pleasing website that is intuitive to use and easy to navigate.
 - To provide a website with a clear purpose.
 - To provide tools that allow users to search for products.
-- To provide users with a good experience and an easy and safe way to buy their products.
+- To provide users with a easy and safe way to buy their products.

 ## Design